• Developer guide

 • Authorization to access the S3 bucket.
 For more information, see Secure connections to AWS and the AWS documentation on Managing access to resources.

 • Trust policy attached to the IAM role: Authorizing access to your S3 data from Polaris requires a trust policy added to your IAM role to allow Polaris to assume the role.
-For more information, see Trust policy.
+For an example, see Trust policy.

 • Permissions policy attached to the IAM role: In order to grant Polaris access to view and ingest data from your S3 buckets, attach to the IAM role a permissions policy that lists your S3 resources and includes the following actions: